For Impressionist Jim Meskimen, The Voice Is 'A Sample Of Who We Are'

 MESKIMEN: I don't.
 I always say that I, you know, it's too much record keeping.
 But, you know, they come and go.
 And also voices change.

-(as Jack Nicholson) Jack Nicholson sounded completely different in the early part of his career than he does right now, the great Jack Nicholson.
+(as Jack Nicholson) Jack Nicholson sounded completely different in his early part of his career than he does right now, the great Jack Nicholson.

 SIMON: You grew up in a show business household.
 A lot of people will recognize the name of your mother, Marion Ross.